ZijieJin/scFusion/README.md

 `python scFusion_js.py -f testdata/ -o testout/ -b 501 -e 800 -s hg19StarIndex_2.7.2b_normal/ -t 200`

+The results are shown on the folder: FinalResults/FinalOutput*

 ### Expected running time

 The running on the toy data should be finished in 10 minites on an 8-core computer.